-- 1. The archive with OpenCV binary package should be downloaded and extracted to some folder (e.g. C:\Work\android-opencv\OpenCV-2.4.0) - 2.
-You can use an environment variable to specify the location of OpenCV package or just hardcode full or relative path in the jni/Android.mk of your projects. - 3.
-The file jni/Android.mk should be written for the current application using the common rules for the file.
+- 1. The archive with OpenCV binary package should be downloaded and extracted to some folder (as example, into the home folder) - 2.
+We recommend to use an environment variable to specify the location of OpenCV package.
+Full or relative path hardcoded in jni/Android.mk will also work.